 - Historical data from prior 12 months at a minimum - Identification of pest species present including extent and distribution of presence - Assessment of the environment that could provide opportunity for pest harborage and proliferation - Previously applied corrective actions and their effectiveness - Explanation of the change: The language was modified to add clarity and increase accuracy.
-In many facilities, the assessment only consists of a physical inspection that mentions pest-proofing issues but does not go into detail or actual assessment and evaluation of the IPM Program.
+In many facilities the assessment is only a physical inspection mentioning pest-proofing issues that does not go into detail or actual assessment and evaluation of the pest management program.
 This change outlines the minimum elements that need to be considered during the assessment. - Guidance on evaluation of criteria: Food Safety Professionals will review the facility assessment and evaluate its depth with regards to elements described in this requirement.